Please ensure Javascript is enabled for purposes of website accessibility

 3- Light Sensitivity

 Does the light of your desk lamp appear to trigger your headache?
 When your eyes become sensitive to the light, you need to see a specialist.
-No one should have to live in darkness because their eyes are in need of care.
+Light sensitivity could be a symptom of the early stages of glaucoma, cataracts, or other eye diseases.
+A vision screening with our eye doctors can look for symptoms of these diseases to ensure your overall health.

 4- Floaters or Bright Flashes